pantheon-systems/WordPress/wp-content/plugins/woocommerce-multilingual/readme.txt

 = 4.3.3 =
 * Fixed small issue in WC Bookings where block cost in other currencies is not saved correctly
+* Fix an error due to a bug in upgrade logic
 * Fix compatibility issue with WC Product Addons and not displayed label in secondary language
 * Return back duplication logic for product image and gallery
 * Fix warning in secondary language if you don't have any wc pages